sandalbanditten/informatik-eksamen/README.md

 # rST

-rST is an open source something
+rST is an open source program for managing and tracking your workouts and more.

 ## License